maehunter/Lending-Club-ML-Project/README.md

 # Lending-Club-ML-Project
-Use Python machine learning to create a model that predicts whether a borrower will pay back their loan in full
+Using Python machine learning to create a model that predicts whether a borrower will pay back their loan in full
+### Python
+* Data Manipulation: Numpy and Pandas
+* Data Visualization: Matplotlib and Seaborn
+* Machine Learning: Scikit-Learn